danielzairin/i-for-inventory/README.md

 ## Description

 This project is a kickstart to an Inventory Management System, prioritizing simplicity and minimal dependencies.
-Built with Next.js + Hono and deployed on Vercel, it offers essential features for tracking inventory and updating products.

 ## Motivation

 The goal of this project was to build a Inventory Management System in roughly a single day.